fu8ar/starter-project/README.md

 # Add Node Modules

-type into the command line 'npm int'
+type into the command line 'npm install'